What About Summer?

 Gone are the days when teens spent their summers just relaxing – if you are a college-bound high school student, how you spend your summers, and other breaks from school, could have an impact on your college admissions.
 Admissions officers consider each applicants’ activities outside of the classroom to better understand their passions and character, and a student who uses their summer to do something meaningful will always leave a better impression than one who spends June, July and August just hanging out.

 Furthermore, jobs, programs and community service help teens develop real-life skills, build independence and further their intellectual development.
-Break activities are also an excellent way to explore passions or to exploring a potential career.
+Break activities are also an excellent way to explore passions or a potential career.
 Not only will this prove valuable in selecting a college major, but having done an internship, program or community service related to your area of study can provide an admissions edge.

 Activities during breaks do not have to be glamorous, nor require traveling far from home.
 While there are abundant programs that send teens to exotic locales, sticking close to home and being involved in the local community can be just as beneficial.
 So don’t dismiss the idea of simply finding a summer job; even jobs like pumping gas or helping out in mom’s office demonstrate the desire to stay active, and are also a wonderful way to gain exposure to the real world.